 If any stock option is exercised by tendering shares (or if shares are withheld to satisfy tax withholding obligations in connection with such exercise), either actually or by attestation, to the Company as full or partial payment in connection with the exercise of a stock option under the 2023 Plan or any prior plan of the Company, only the number of shares issued net of the shares tendered will be deemed issued for purposes of determining the maximum number of shares available for issuance under the 2023 Plan.
 Shares issued under the 2023 Plan through the settlement, assumption or substitution of outstanding awards or obligations to grant future awards resulting from the acquisition of another entity will not reduce the maximum number of shares available for issuance under the 2023 Plan.
-In the case of an SAR, only the actual number of shares available for issuance under the 2023 Plan.
+In the case of an SAR, only the actual number of shares issued upon exercise of the SAR will be deemed issued for purposes of determining the maximum number of shares available for issuance under the 2023 Plan.